movinalot/fortinet-flexvm/README.md

 The Requests are categorized in four groups.
 Use the request in the **Authenticate** group to obtain a token.
 The token is used for requests in the other groups.

 A successful authentication will update the Postman environment variables with the returned *access_token* and *refresh_token*.
 A post request test is run in the *Retrieve Authentication token* request.
-The post request test popultates the taken variables in the Postman environment.
+The post request test populates the taken variables in the Postman environment.
 The *access_token* is utilized by the requests in the other groups, the *refresh_token* is not currently utilized.

 All of the requests have a sample body, except for the *list* request in the **Programs** group.

 - Authenticate
   - Retrieve Authentication token